dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 This exercise has shown me the value, as Elan Mollick describes in his book *Co-Intelligence*, of using AI as a thinking companion to enhance our decision-making abilities.
 I’ve added the Rashomon AI prompt to my toolkit and I am looking forward to creating new prompts to explore the positive impact AI can have on my life.

 I encourage you to test out the Rashomon AI prompt on your own.
-If you are new to creating prompts, MIT has publised an [article](https://mitsloanedtech.mit.edu/ai/basics/effective-prompts/) on crafting effective prompts.
+MIT has publised an [article](https://mitsloanedtech.mit.edu/ai/basics/effective-prompts/) on crafting effective prompts to help you expand your knowledge and skills.

 I am looking forward to hearing about your experiences!

 ***AI Disclosure:***  I used generative AI as an editor and proofreader this article.